lisa84ibouge/LIRIbot/README.md

 # LIRIbot
 Music LIRI Bot

+The Music LIRI Bot is a JavaScript application that runs different commands using mutiple APIs.
+The APIs utilized for this applicaiton are Spotify, OMDB and BandsinTown.

 The "concert-this" command allows you to search for different concerts by typing in the following full command => node liri.js "concert-this" [your concert artist here]